 Some universities will expect that you have a foreign language prior to transferring and others will expect you to pick it up before you graduate.
 Some universities will not require it at all.
 If you are unsure, contact an advisor.

-Student Affairs is a great place to start for a variety of your needs.
+The Solution Center is a great place to start for a variety of your needs.
 For an appointment, call 715-261-6235.